 To interact with your colleagues and quickly solve any issues, try Zoom for video conferences and webinars.
 Microsoft and Google offer their own communication tools called Teams or Hangouts Meet which you can use for chats and conference calls.

-In Webnode we also use Skype and Slack for a quick chat.
+In Webnode we also use Slack for a quick chat.
 If you want to stay informed even on your smartphone, Whatsapp or Viber are great solutions.